Linaro/website/_posts/current/blog/2021-06-01-upstreaming-support-for-qualcomm-pcie-modems.md

 * Network devices (e.g. wwan0 iface) used to transport data through USB interfaces optimized for network packet transfer, and implemented as CDC-ECM, CDC-NCM, RNDIS or CDC-MBIM USB classes,
 * Virtual CD-ROM, usually hosting Windows/MacOS drivers and user manual (e.g. /dev/sr1 block device)…

-Though all the logical devices contribute to the WWAN/feature as a whole, they are each registered separately. his collection of devices varies depending on the manufacturers and models, and is possibly extended with additional interfaces for debug, firmware upgrade, GPS/GNSS and so on.
+Though all the logical devices contribute to the WWAN/feature as a whole, they are each registered separately.
+This collection of devices varies depending on the manufacturers and models, and is possibly extended with additional interfaces for debug, firmware upgrade, GPS/GNSS and so on.

 Below is the kernel log output on Telit FN980 USB modem connection, it shows several devices being registered: